sdbip/Segerfeldt.EventStore/Documentation/USAGE.md

 }
 ```

+# Segerfeldt.EventStore.Projection

+A NuGet package for implementing the Query/Read-Model side of a CQRS application with your custom database.

+Add Segerfeldt.EventStore.Source to another project to generate the events on the Command/Write-Model side.

 ## Projection Setup

 The Projection library is meant to implement the Command-to-Query side synchronisation for a CQRS system.